astephan83/weather/README.md

     - Forecast - shows the 5 day forecast of selected city, if none are selected, find the closest one to user's location

 2.Database
-  -create table to store saves
+  - create table to store saves
   - create queries to get/save/update/delete setting options

 3. Open Weather Map